|Our Weekly CSA Haul: Paleo Means Lots of Veggies!|

 But What Do You Eat For...?

-I often have people ask me "what kind of snacks do you eat?" or "what can I eat for breakfast?"
+People often ask me "what kind of snacks do you eat?" or "what can I eat for breakfast?"
 Here are some quick ideas from our own kitchen.
 This is by no means a complete list - just to give you some ideas to start with:

 |Fried Eggs with Veggie Hash for Breakfast|